 46. What you then apply from this concept shall be understood, as the firm acknowledgement of an active intelligence.

-47. We cannot overlook the mere emphasis of that actual implication with renitence.
+47. We cannot overlook the mere emphasis of that actual implication, with renitence and contradictory surmises that are rhetorical.

-48. Instruction has always been considered the initiative, for the basis of any form of intelligence.
+48. Instruction has always been considered the initiative, for the basis of any developing form of intelligence.

 49. The premise for elenchus is established, through a logical method, but it is intellect that increases knowledge and logic.